-The coastal reefs of Kenya are part of the second longest barrier reef in the world, stretching along the East African coast from Somalia to northern Mozambique.
+The coastal reefs of Kenya are part of the second longest fringing reef in the world, stretching along the East African coast from Somalia to northern Mozambique.
 The biodiverse reefs support artisanal fishing and tourism.
 However, Kenya’s population is expanding rapidly and there is generally limited awareness and low commitment to sustainable fishing practices resulting in evident and increasing detrimental impacts on the coastal ecosystem.
 To counterbalance this increasing environmental pressure, the Reefolution Kenya initiative was established to restore and stimulate a more sustainable use of coral reefs.
 Past damage is rehabilitated and reef resilience increased through active coral reef restoration.
 In addition, less detrimental fishing methods are promoted and environmental awareness is created by involving and educating local residents.

 The project has three focal points: